-The Paper 2 Problem-solving and Programming pre-release materials will be made available to Centres six months before the exam.
 Centres are advised to encourage their candidates to develop solutions to tasks using a high-level programming language, such as Visual Basic, Pascal/Delphi or Python.
 The purpose of the pre-release material tasks is to direct candidates to some of the topics which will be examined in Paper 2.
 Teachers are expected to incorporate these tasks into their lessons and give support in finding methods and reaching solutions.
 20 of the marks in this paper will be from questions testing candidates' understanding gained from developing programmed solutions to these tasks.
-The tasks will be appropriate for all ability levels.